DoctorJoiner/ZerotoPython-HighSchool/README.md

 # ZerotoPython-HighSchool
 Set of jupyter notebooks designed to take you from zero coding experience to using python

-First notebook covers from variable assignment to iterating over a range
+First notebook starts with variable assignments

-Data types covered are integers, floats, strings, and lists
+Last notebook covers matplotlib